-WHL endeavours to create lasting positive social impacts that matter to communities and local stakeholders but also position the Group as a responsible and caring corporate citizen.
+WHL endeavours to create lasting positive social impacts that matter to communities and local stakeholders.
+We want to position the Group as a responsible and caring corporate citizen.
 The Inclusive Justice Initiative (IJI) ethos of ‘Inspiring inclusive growth for all our people’ informs how the Group shows up in the community and our strategy and approach to social development.

 WHL acknowledges the positive role and impact the Group can have in the social development agenda of the countries where we operate.
 We believe developing relationships with the communities and stakeholders in our operational footprint is vital to business success.

-We are committed to help build thriving communities by actively investing in social development programmes:
+We are committed to building thriving communities by actively investing in social development programmes:

-Our social development strategy has four pillars that are informed by the UN SDGs, and aligns to our overall business strategy.
+Our social development strategy has four pillars that are informed by the UN SDGs and align with our overall business strategy.
 They are also relevant to the national development priorities and key social issues in the markets where we operate.

 WOOLWORTHS: